-As of June 30, 2022, the date of the most recent actuarial valuation, the plan is maintained for two beneficiaries of retired employees who are receiving benefits.
+As of June 30, 2024, the date of the most recent actuarial valuation, the plan is maintained for one beneficiary of a retired employee who is receiving benefits.
 Benefits paid are based upon the former employees' years of service and a percentage of their average monthly compensation prior to June 30, 1981.